 Round 1 Surveys are now closed.
 The Survey results for the City of Ventura and the City of Thousand Oaks helped inform the development of the initial energy action plan strategies.
-Please help us refine these strategies by completing our Round 2 Survey for the City of Ventura provided feedback on some specific strategy ideas for improving energy performance in residential and commercial buildings.
+Round 2 Survey for the City of Ventura provided feedback on some specific strategy ideas for improving energy performance in residential and commercial buildings.
 Your voice and insight is a vital component to creating a sustainable future.
-Click on the image to the right to offer your input and enter for a chance to win tickets to the Wild and Scenic Film Festival.
-Or visit the VCREA booth at the Ventura EcoFest to win solar lights or a compost bin.
 If you’d like to stay involved, please see our recommended steps below.

 This is YOUR chance to get involved!
 Here’s how:

 - Look out for more opportunities to provide your input in Fall 2018.

 - Subscribe to our mailing list below to receive updates on project developments and upcoming engagement activities, and to solicit feedback on draft documents.